MHickey2/Wannabe-Healthy/TESTING.md

 ## Cross Browser Testing<a name="browsertesting"></a>

-  The site was tested in Google Chrome, Microsoft Edge, Mozilla Firefox and Brave Browser on the Desktop.
-  The site was tested on a Lenovo Laptop, and a Xiomai Redmie.
+  The site was tested in Google Chrome, Microsoft Edge and  Mozilla Firefox on the Desktop.
+The site was tested on a Lenovo Laptop, and a Xiomai Redmie Note 11.

 <br/>